kevin218/Eureka/docs/source/ecf.rst

 .. note::
 	Note that other Instruments might used different suffixes!

+photometry
+''''''''''
+Only used for photometry analyses.
+Set to True if the user wants to analyze a photometric dataset.

 hst_cal
 '''''''
 Only used for HST analyses.
 The fully qualified path to the folder containing HST calibration files.